nanxiaobei/react-split-components/INTRODUCTION.md

 Pass `props` implemented by Proxy from the function parameters.

-Because variables are re-created every time, so wrap them with `useMemo` and `useRef` before.
-With closure, it is no longer needed, variables will never be re-created, and the component naturally hold the updated values of variables.
+Because variables are re-created every time, so wrap them with `useMemo` and `useRef` before, with closure, it is no longer needed, variables will never be re-created, and the component naturally hold the updated values of variables.

 And the similar monitoring mechanism of `useMemo`, `Proxy`can be used to support computed data type in`atom`.